cailinpitt/AwareOSU/README.md

 # Goals
 1. Develop Android App (no current plans for iPhone because it's $100/year to be an iOS developer, poor college student problems)
-2. Make this more automatic (I currently have to manually add emails to send information to)
-3. Get Raspberry Pi and run program on there (my computer isn't always on at 9:00 AM every day for CRON job to run)
-4. Possibly setup text message integration.
-I imagine this program texting you the number of crimes that have occurred from the previous day.
-I'm on the fence as to whether this is a useful feature

 # How to sign up
 Visit the [Aware OSU Google form](http://goo.gl/forms/Oy5kZ4xHbX) to sign-up.

 # Updates
+* 10/24/2015 - Aware OSU is now running from a Raspberry Pi!
+What does this mean?
+Basically, this means that Aware OSU is almost fully automated.
+The only thing I do now is add emails to the Google Group of people who have suscribed, and the Pi uses a CRON job to run Aware OSU every morning at 9:30.

 * 10/22/2015 - Program now searches and retrieves on-campus crimes, in addition to off-campus crimes.

 * 10/17/2015 - Apparently Google only lets users send out a max of 100 emails/day, so the awareosu@gmail.com account got suspended for a day.
 From now on, I will be using a Google Group to mass email everyone who signed up through the Google Form.
-For future software engineers: this is why we test every aspect of our code
+For future software engineers: this is why we test every aspect of our code.